-Thus, it’s very important that you choose the correct class for your trademark before you apply.
-Note that, while you can apply under more than one trademark class, it is more expensive to do so.
+Note that while you can apply under more than one trademark class, it is more expensive to do so.

 Changing Your Trademark Class

 At that point you may need to speak with a lawyer to determine how to get trademark protection in a new classification.

 In most cases, you’ll reapply ten years after your first trademark application.
 However, you can also decide to do so earlier.

 Understanding Class 41 Trademark Services

-While it’s impossible to list every class 41 trademark services, the following are some of the most common:
+While it’s impossible to list every Class 41 trademark services, the following are some of the most common.

 Publishing and Translation

 It also includes audio or video editing services, but not generally the production of editing software.

 Sports, Gaming, Gambling, and Fitness Services

-Services relating to sporting, gaming, gambling, and fitness are all class 41 trademark services.
+Services relating to sporting, gaming, gambling, and fitness are all Class 41 trademark services.

-Additionally, education services for individual consumers (such as animal training classes) are always class 41 services.
+Additionally, education services for individual consumers (such as animal training classes) are always Class 41 services.

 In many cases, IPs will fall under more than one trademark class.

-- Advertising agencies that specialize in entertainment or education fall into both class 41 and class 35 (advertising).
+- Advertising agencies that specialize in entertainment or education fall into both Class 41 and Class 35 (advertising).

-- Businesses which produce branded clothing relating to entertainment properties should apply under class 41 (for the service) and class 25 (for the clothes themselves).
+- Businesses which produce branded clothing relating to entertainment properties should apply under Class 41 (for the service) and Class 25 (for the clothes themselves).

 If your business produces goods of any kind, you will need to apply for separate trademarks for those goods.